Georgia Music Teachers Association's "Chapter of the Year" for 2022-2023!

 Yvonne taught string methods at Armstrong Atlantic State University from 1998-2020, was violist in the Magellan string quartet in residence at Georgia Southern University in 2008-2009, and was a member of the contemporary string quartet in residence at Cleveland State University in 1996-1997.
 She has performed viola concertos with the Savannah Symphony in their 1999-2000 and 2001-2002 Telfair series and the Hilton Head Symphony in their 2002-2003 season.
 Yvonne was a member of the Chamber Music Hilton Head string quartet for over ten years and continues to perform with the Coastal Symphony and the Jacksonville Symphony.
 Yvonne performs solo and chamber music concerts throughout the southeastern region and maintains a full private studio of violin/viola students in Savannah.
 Yvonne is married to violist, Lizhou Liu, and they have 3 children.

-A respected teacher and lecturer, Ms. Spiridon has been invited to give masterclasses at Boston University, Georgia Southern University, Miami University of Ohio, George Mason University and Coker University.
+A respected teacher and lecturer, Kristen has been invited to give masterclasses at Boston University, Georgia Southern University, Miami University of Ohio, George Mason University and Coker University.

 Kristen is a Buffet Crampon Performing Artist, Chedeville Performing Artist, and RCW Performing Artist.